xibosignage/xibo-manual/source/en/advanced_modules.md

 The file name should be the same as the file name used when you installed it.

+Please note that files installed via this way are only used in the rendering of HTML for the Player/Preview - they are not for PHP files and won't be loaded by PHP in any way.

 #### Core HTML rendering